discordjs/guide/guide/additional-info/async-await.md

 # Understanding async/await

-if you aren't that familiar with ecmascript 2017 you might have not known about async/await.
+If you aren't that familiar with ecmascript 2017 you might have not known about async/await.
 It's an usefull way to handle Promises in a synchronous way instead stacking .then() callbacks aswell as it just looks cleaner.

 ## How does Promises work?

-before we can get into async/await you should know what Promises are and how they work because async/await is only a other way to handle Promises or better an extension (if you know what Promises are and how to deal with them you can skip this part).
-Promises are a way to handle asynchronous tasks in Javascript, they are the newer alternative to Callbacks. a Promise have a lot of simularities to a Progress bar thats why i like to take that as an example.
+Before we can get into async/await you should know what Promises are and how they work because async/await is only a other way to handle Promises or better an extension (if you know what Promises are and how to deal with them you can skip this part).
+Promises are a way to handle asynchronous tasks in Javascript, they are the newer alternative to Callbacks.
+A Promise have a lot of simularities to a Progress bar thats why i like to take that as an example.
 Like a Progressbar, Promises represent a Process what is still ongoing and not done yet a good example for that is a request to a Server (thats what Discord.js uses Promises for as example) a Promise can have 3 states

 * pending
 * fulfilled
 * rejected

-the first state **pending** means that the Promise still is ongoing and nether fulfilled nor rejected. the second state **fulfilled** means that the Promise is done and was executed without any errors. the third state **rejected** means that the Promsie encountered an Error and could not be executed correctly.
+The first state **pending** means that the Promise still is ongoing and nether fulfilled nor rejected.
+The second state **fulfilled** means that the Promise is done and was executed without any errors.
+The third state **rejected** means that the Promsie encountered an Error and could not be executed correctly.

-important to know is that a Promise can only have 1 state it can never be pending and fulfilled, rejected and fulfilled or pending and rejected."so how would that look in code?" you maybe ask now.
-I will give you an little example here
+Important to know is that a Promise can only have 1 state it can never be pending and fulfilled, rejected and fulfilled or pending and rejected."so how would that look in code?" you maybe ask now.
+I will give you an little example here.
 (ES6 code is used if you dont know what that is you should read that up [here](/additional-info/es6-syntax))

 ```js